Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

     4. Watch on the console until the NCN has successfully booted and the login prompt is reached.

-    5. Login to the worker NCN and ensure that the hostname matches what was being reported before the reboot.
+    5. Login to `ncn-m001` and ensure that the hostname matches what was being reported before the reboot.

         ```bash
         ncn-m001# hostname